Tajay49/Tajay-Samms/README.md

 <h2></h2>

-- 🔭 I’m currently working on My cybersecurity projects
+- 🔭 I’m currently working on My cybersecurity projects (learning how github code work while updating each repo)
 - 🌱 I’m currently learning Blue team level 1
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...